-EU HABITATS DIRECTIVE & BIRDS DIRECTIVE (92/43/EEC) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA EC Directive 92/43/EEC, known as The Habitats Directive aims to conserve fauna, flora and natural habitats of EU importance.
+EU BIRDS AND HABITATS DIRECTIVE (I.E. EU DIRECTIVE ON THE CONSERVATION OF WILD BIRDS (79/409/EEC) AND EU DIRECTIVE ON THE CONSERVATION OF NATURAL HABITATS AND OF WILD FAUNA AND FLORA (92/43/EEC)) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA EC Directive 92/43/EEC, known as The Habitats Directive aims to conserve fauna, flora and natural habitats of EU importance.
 The fundamental purpose of this directive is to establish a network of protected areas throughout the Community designed to maintain both the distribution and the abundance of threatened species and habitats, both terrestrial and marine.
 The Directive complements the EU Directive on the Conservation of Wild Birds.
-The network of Special Areas of Conservation (SAC) and Special Protection Areas (SPAs) is called Natura 2000.
-No relevant key targets.
+The network of Special Areas of Conservation (SAC) and Special Protection Areas (SPAs) is No relevant key targets.
 The MPA should be aware of the locations of SPAs and SACs and take this into account during any site selection and area of search activity.
-The plan should also ensure that provision is made for undertaking 'appropriate assessments' where required.
-Check to ensure that the requirements of the Directive(s) are covered in the SA Framework objectives and appraisal criteria.
+The plan should also ensure that provision is made for undertaking 'appropriate assessments' where Check to ensure that the requirements of the Directive(s) are covered in the SA Framework objectives and appraisal criteria.

+called Natura 2000.
 The Conservation (Natural Habitats & c.)
 Regulations 1994 (known as the Habitats Regulations) implement the Habitats Directive and the Birds Directive.
 These make it an offence deliberately to kill, capture, or disturb a European Protected Species, or to damage or destroy the breeding site or resting place of such an animal.
 The Habitats Regulations require the review of outstanding decisions, permissions, consents and other authorisations which would be likely to have a significant effect on a European Site.
-If as a result of an application there is 'likely to be a significant effect' on the designated features of the SAC (this could include impacts from activities not within the boundaries of the SAC and the cumulative effect of several separate applications) then the planning authority must obtain an appropriate assessment' of the application and its likely effect. -- -- -- --
+If as a result of an application there is 'likely to be a significant effect' on the designated features of the SAC (this could include impacts from activities not within the boundaries of the SAC and the cumulative effect of several separate applications) then the planning authority must obtain an appropriate assessment' of the application and its likely effect.
+Local authorities should be aware of the presence of European Protected Species and their obligations to afford them protection. required.
+The MPA should be aware of the presence of European Protected Species within Gloucestershire. --- -- --- --